Optical Isomerism A Level Chemistry

 Let's visualize these enantiomers.
 One way is using Fischer projections, where horizontal lines represent bonds pointing towards you and vertical lines represent bonds pointing away.
 Another is using wedge-dash notation, where a wedge indicates a bond coming out of the plane of the paper and a dash indicates a bond going behind the plane.

-It's important to remember that simply rotating a molecule in space will not convert one enantiomer into the other.
+you'll want to remember that simply rotating a molecule in space will not convert one enantiomer into the other.
 They are fundamentally different three-dimensional structures.

 Properties of Enantiomers